White House defends contacts with FBI over Russia reports

 The Justice Department has policies in place to limit communications between the White House and the FBI about pending investigations.
 Trump officials on Friday not only confirmed contacts between Priebus and the FBI, but engaged in an extraordinary public airing of those private conversations.

-Friday's revelations were the latest wrinkle in Trump's already complicated relationship with the FBI and other intelligence agencies.
-He's accused intelligence officials of releasing classified information about him to the media, declaring in a tweet Friday morning that the FBI was “totally unable to stop the national security ‘leakers' that have permeated our government for a long time.”
+The revelations were the latest wrinkle in Trump's already complicated relationship with the FBI and other intelligence agencies.
+He has accused intelligence officials of releasing classified information about him to the media, declaring in a tweet Friday morning that the FBI was “totally unable to stop the national security ‘leakers' that have permeated our government for a long time.”

 House Democratic Leader Nancy Pelosi accused Priebus of “an outrageous breach of the FBI's independence” and called on the Justice Department's inspector general to look into all conversations Priebus and other White House officials have held with the FBI on ongoing investigations.